SoupyzInc/AreaSoup/README.md

 # AreaSoup
 A Java Swing app to visualize different integral approximation methods and perform basic calculus operations.

+While in Graph mode, you can change the function you are graphing, and the approximation method you are using.
+You can change the interval width of the rectangle/trapezoid by changing the ∆x value.
+Change how much of the graph you are seeing by changing the domain value.
+Note that all values should be positive integers in degrees.

+To demonstrate how making ∆x approach 0 will increase accuracy of the approximation, press the "Take lim ∆x → 0" button and watch the rectangles/trapezoids move across the screen!

 ### Adding new functions
 To add new functions, create a new class that `implements` the `Function` interface. `Function` is defined under [Function.java][function] as